wemiprog/wipestick/README.md

 ```
 For the if= parameter, use tab to complete your current date ;)

+### Wipe
+The wipe process should be self-explaining.
+But important.
+The stick is secure boot capable.
+But the first time booting you need to use the hashtool.
+It will start automatically, then you have to select "Enroll hash".
+Now select "vmlinuz.efi", and confirm.
+Then do it again with "loader.efi".
+Now exit the tool and it should boot.
+Else reboot and try again.

 ## Customize
 If you need to wipe another disk than /dev/sda, look at main/airootfs/root/customize_airootfs.sh